Close Alert Banner

 Wage Enhancement

-New operators wanting to apply for funding can contact the Wage Enhancement Team by email WageEnhancement@durham.ca and request an application.
+New operators enrolled in CWELCC or who exclusively provide service for children aged six to 12 wanting to apply for funding can email WageEnhancement@durham.ca to request an application.

 Please note: individuals may not apply.
 Individuals asking about their share of wage enhancement must fill in the Wage Enhancement Inquiry form.